Rex Swain's HTMLified |

 |

-| protocols returns ($name, $aliases,
+| protocols returns ($ name, $ aliases,

 getprotobyname NAME Gets information by protocol name.

-| getprotobynumber NUMBER Gets information by protocol number.
+| getprotobynumber number Gets information by protocol number.

 | getprotoent Gets next protocol information.